Monday, January 27, 2025

 The Abortion Debate

-My mother, who was born in 1925, always emphasized that abortion was my most important right.
+My mother, who was born in 1925, always emphasized that abortion was a woman's most important right.
 Growing up, I accepted this belief without question.
 My confidence in this “right” shifted during paralegal school when I decided to read Roe v.
 Wade.
 I was shocked by the poor legal reasoning of the decision and realized it was only a matter of time before it would be overturned.

 The recent overturning of Roe and the ensuing debate have prompted me to examine the issue more deeply.

 Before the advent of modern medicine and contraceptives, women often valued chastity before marriage not because of societal or patriarchal control but out of necessity.
 Childbirth was dangerous, sometimes fatal, and unmarried women who died in childbirth left no one to care for their children.
 This grim reality profoundly shaped women’s behavior and choices.
+When a woman did survive childbirth, she required support in raising her child.

 Before the judicial legalization of abortion, even married women sometimes risked their lives to obtain abortions in unsanitary and unsafe conditions.
 The issue has never been a simple debate between "life" and "choice."
 It’s a deeply complex matter of survival, autonomy, supporting existing children, and moral gray areas.